ibm-cloud-docs/sell/service-faq.md

 {: #third-party-activity-reports}
 {: faq}

-We are adding features to support reports in the near future.
+We are adding features to support reports soon.
 Disbursements are based on the quantities that you submit to the usage metering service and the price that is defined when you set up your pricing plan in Partner Center.
-Third-party disbursements are calculated as a percentage of the net revenue for each product sold by {{site.data.keyword.IBM_notm}} for a given calendar month.
+Third-party disbursements are calculated as a percentage of the net revenue for each product that is sold by {{site.data.keyword.IBM_notm}} for a given calendar month.
 Net revenue is defined as the revenue recognized by {{site.data.keyword.IBM_notm}} or an {{site.data.keyword.IBM_notm}} affiliate calculated using applicable discounts, refunds, returns, offsets, and other adjustments determined in accordance with the current revenue recognition policies of {{site.data.keyword.IBM_notm}} and its affiliates and the controlling accounting principles.
 For full detail regarding payouts, refer to the Digital Platform Reseller Agreement that must be signed in Partner Center to offer usage-based pricing.

 ## How can I generate a new {{site.data.keyword.Bluemix_notm}} Identity and Access Management API Key?
 {: #iam-creds}